JMGarCas/Squareton-Blender/README.md

 # Squareton Blender

 This is a group project I did for the subject Graphic Modeling and Visualization, it consisted on using Blender to create an animation.
+Everything you see was created from scratch, no external model has been used in the creation of this animation.

 I am going to display here only the models I had worked on.

 ## Final Result